Von: Nordic countries

 In the Nordic countries, von is common but not universal in the surnames of noble families of German origin and has occasionally been used as a part of names of ennobled families of native or foreign (but non-German) extraction, as with the family of the philosopher Georg Henrik von Wright, which is of Scottish origin, or as with the family of the painter Carl Frederik von Breda, who was of Dutch ancestry.

+In Denmark, from the 1770s it became standard practice for every Danish military officer to put "von" in front of his surname.
+"Von" in this context can be said to be a characteristic of the nobility of the sword – a class that was not otherwise represented in Denmark.
+This practice was inspired by the Prussian military, where most officers belonged to the landed gentry.
+The use of von became so widespread that government authorities used it in official letters, but it never received any real recognition.

 Capitalization

 In German

 The German dictionary Duden recommends capitalizing the prefix von at the beginning of the sentence, but not in its abbreviated form, in order to avoid confusion with an abbreviated first name.
 However the Swiss Neue Zürcher Zeitung style guide recommends omitting the von completely at the beginning of the sentence.

 Examples, meaning "Von Humboldt came later.":